Retirement Plans for Small Business Owners

 All employees:

-• Who received at least $5,000 in compensation during any 2 previous calendar years, AND
+• Who received a fixed minimum compensation during any 2 previous calendar years, AND

-• Who are reasonably expected to earn $5,000+ in the current calendar year
+• Who are reasonably expected to earn the fixed minimum in the current calendar year

 To open a solo 401k, you must: